jcachayG93/Jcg.Domain/README.md

 # JCG-DOMAIN-CORE

-Abstracts complexity from a domain layer by decoupling the DomainEventHandlers and InvariantRuleHandlers into sepparate classes that are assembled into pipelines.
+A library that abstracts some complexity from the domain layer, so the client code can better express intent.

+It achieves this by decoupling the domain aggregate from the code that mutates its state and assert invariant rules.

+Each **domain event** and **invariant rule** has a handler.
+The library uses reflection to find this handlers and create **pipelines** (chain of responsibility gof pattern)

 [More on the wiki](https://github.com/jcachayG93/jcg-domain-core/wiki)